arun13go/arun13go.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Sharing my mind and thougths about Architecture Cloud, AI, Data Science and
+Sharing my mind and thougths about Architecture, Cloud, AI, Data Science
 ======
 [Please check this out] (/year-archive/)